yangkuoone/INETS/README.md

 # INETS
-INETS algorithm for disease gene prediction
+INETS is prediction algorithm for disease genes

-The Python implementation of INETS
+The Python implementation and datasets of INETS